Stimulus modality: Odors

-However, humans do not process the smell of various common molecules such as those present in the air.
+However, humans do not detect or process the smell of various common molecules such as nitrogen or water vapor.

-Our olfactory ability can vary due to different conditions.
-For example, our olfactory detection thresholds can change due to molecules with differing lengths of carbon chains.
+Olfactory ability can vary due to different conditions.
+For example, olfactory detection thresholds can change due to molecules with differing lengths of carbon chains.
 A molecule with a longer carbon chain is easier to detect, and has a lower detection threshold.
 Additionally, women generally have lower olfactory thresholds than men, and this effect is magnified during a woman's ovulatory period.
 People can sometimes experience a hallucination of smell, as in the case of phantosmia.

 Interaction with other modalities

 Olfaction interacts with other sensory modalities in significant ways.
 The strongest interaction is that of olfaction with taste.
 Studies have shown that an odor coupled with a taste increases the perceived intensity of the taste, and that an absence of a corresponding smell decreases the perceived intensity of a taste.
 The olfactory stimulation can occur before or during the episode of taste stimulation.
 The dual perception of the stimulus produces an interaction that facilitates association of the experience through an additive neural response and memorization of the stimulus.
 This association can also be made between olfactory and tactile stimuli during the act of swallowing.
 In each case, temporal synchrony is important.